bluescarni/heyoka/doc/exceptions.rst

 *#include <heyoka/exceptions.hpp>*

+.. cpp:namespace-push:: heyoka

-.. cpp:class:: heyoka::not_implemented_error final : public std::runtime_error
+.. cpp:class:: not_implemented_error final : public std::runtime_error

    Exception to signal that a feature/functionality is not implemented.